jeffrafter/howto/starting_a_rails_app.md

     rails new sample
     cd sample

+> Note: if you are creating an app and plan to deploy to heroku you probably want to use postgres as your database.
+In that case you should just create the app with that set: `rails new sample -d postgres --skip-test-unit`

 In this case my application folder is /projects/sample.
 This is my "Rails Root" path for my application (on my development machine).

 You want to use the latest ruby there (this creates a .ruby-version file):